wp-plugins/akw-store-locator/readme.txt

 == Upgrade Notice ==

-= 1.6 =
+= 1.6.1 =
-* This upgrade fixes the csv upload functionality.
+* This upgrade fixes minor bugs.
-* New options for distance in kilometers or miles.
-* Preferred store and custom text options for stores.
+* Gives admin the ability to move the marker for address when adding a new store.

 == Changelog ==
+= 1.6.1 =
+* Minor bug fixes.
+* Gives admin the ability to move the marker for address when adding a new store.
+* Supports Wordpress 3.9.2
 = 1.6 =
 * Options to choose between kilometers or miles.
 * Updated csv file upload.